Chirality transitions in a system of active flat spinners: Chirality transitions

-As we can see in Figures~\ref{fig:distributions}\textbf{c}, \textbf{(d)}, the shapes of the marginal distributions $f_{r,\mathbf{w}}(v)$, $f_{r,\mathbf{v}}(w)$ vary significantly versus airflow intensity.
-In particular, the marginal spin distribution (Figure~\ref{fig:distributions} \textbf{(d)}) displays an interesting behavior.
-At low thermalization (low upflow current intensity), the spin distribution extends to positive values (counter clockwise spin).
+As we can see in Figures~\ref{fig:distributions}~(c), (d), the shapes of the marginal distributions $f_{r,w}(v)$, $f_{r,v}(w)$ vary significantly versus airflow intensity.
+In particular, the marginal spin distribution (Figure~\ref{fig:distributions} (d)) displays an interesting behavior.
+At low activity levels (low upflow current intensity), the spin distribution extends to positive values (counter clockwise spin).
 This behavior is likely due to angular momentum transfer upon particle collisions \cite{FLCA94}, which can momentarily reverse particle spin.
 Arguably, the spin would rapidly return after collision to its clockwise rotation, as imposed by the blades orientation with respect to upflow.
 However, as upflow intensity increases, clockwise torque on particle blades becomes strong enough so as to neutralize the spin reversal mechanism upon particle collisions.
-Most notably, in the weak thermalization behavior, the marginal distribution displays a secondary maximum around $w=0$.
-Figures~\ref{fig:distributions}\textbf{e}-\textbf{(h)}, \textbf{(i)}-\textbf{(l)} the 2D density fields $v_{th}(x,y)\equiv\sqrt{\langle V^2\rangle}$ and $\Omega(x,y)\equiv\langle w\rangle$, respectively.
+Most notably, in the weak driving state, the marginal distribution displays a secondary maximum around $w=0$.
+In spite of all this details in the collisional dynamics, we have consistently seen that the average particle spin is consistently negative in all experiments; i.e., we deal with a system for which the sign of the average particle chirality is constant, always negative (clockwise) in this case.
+Therefore, any possible structural changes in the steady states cannot be due to an eventual (non-existing) change in particle chirality.
+Figures~\ref{fig:distributions}~(e)-(h), (i)-(l) the 2D density fields $v_{th}(x,y)\equiv\sqrt{\langle V^2\rangle}$ and $\Omega(x,y)\equiv\langle w\rangle$, respectively.
 The (approximately) radial structure can be seen.
 It is also noticeable that particles do not occupy all the available space but concentrate in the central region.
-This kind of behavior has not been observed at higher density (see Supplementary Material).
-Also, it is apparent that thermalization is weaker in the center for both particle velocity and spin, probably due to an enhanced cooling rate, due to more frequent particle-particle collisions \cite{VSK14}.
+This kind of particle density behavior has not been observed at higher density (see the corresponding Figures~\ref{fig:distributions}~(c-l) for a higher packing fraction in the Supplementary Material \cite{suppl}).
+Also, it is apparent that fluidization is weaker in the center for both particle velocity and spin, probably due to an enhanced cooling rate, due to more frequent particle-particle collisions \cite{VSK14}.